Exponents of Jacobians and relative class groups: Conventions and Tools

 Throughout we work exclusively in the geometric category of curves over finite fields and their coverings.
 For a low-tech introduction see \cite{FultonCurves}.
 For treatments from the function field perspective, see \cite{StichtenothBook} and \cite{RosenBook}.
 Throughout, the word \emph{curve} refers to a smooth, projective, geometrically integral, one-dimensional scheme over a finite field $\F_q$.
 The word \emph{covering} means a finite morphism $\phi\colon X \to Y$ over $\F_q$.
-It is convenient to view a divisor $D$ on $X$ as a Galois invariant sum of points in $X(\Fbar_q)$ (rather than of closed points), and the \emph{underlying set} of $D$ is the support of $D$ viewed as a subset of $X(\Fbar_q)$.
+We use $|X|$ to denote the set of closed points of $X$; recall that these are in bijection with Galois orbits in $X(\Fbar_q)$, with the length of an orbit corresponding to the degree of the point.
+It is convenient to view a divisor $D$ on $X$ as a Galois-invariant sum of points in $X(\Fbar_q)$ (rather than of closed points), and the \emph{underlying set} of $D$ is the support of $D$ viewed as a subset of $X(\Fbar_q)$.
 Given a point $P \in X(\F_{q^k})$, a degree $k$ divisor \emph{associated} to $P$ is the unique degree $k$ multiple of the Galois orbit of $P$ (so that if $P$ is in fact a rational point, the associated divisor is $kP$).